 Smart Door Locks

-Audio pre-wiring is the best practice if you want to add music to rooms in the future.
-You can pre-wire as many rooms as you want, giving you the freedom to install an audio system down the road.
+Audio Visual pre-wiring is the best practice if you want to add TV and music to rooms in the future.
+You can pre-wire as many rooms as you want, giving you the freedom to install a new system down the road.

 You won’t have a wireless limit on how much information can be transmitted.

 Hardwired network design multiplies the level of bandwidth capability.

 If reliable device connectivity is a priority in your new home,

 pre-wiring for data is the only way to make this happen.